 Not all students attend a higher education institution on a full-time basis.
 Many factors such as employment, children or illness can impact study behaviour.
 Study intensity is expressed as a percentage of a full-time course.

-Average study intensity has remained stable since 2015/16.
+Average study intensity has decreased slightly since 2016/17.
 At the universities and institutes of technology (UIT), it has always been several percentage points higher than at the universities of teacher education (UTE).

 The greatest study intensity is seen among students at Bachelor’s level, followed by those studying for a Master's degree or for a teacher education diploma for upper secondary level teaching (Upper Secondary Diploma).